MahamudM90/mahamud-portfolio/README.md

 ![Thumbnail](thumbnail.png)

-This i Personal portfolio created with Gatbsy.
+This is Personal portfolio created with Gatbsy.